Modern Slavery Act Transparency Statement 2026

 Our supply chain

 To support our commitment, we have due diligence processes and risk management procedures in place to effectively manage our third party relationships.
 Details of these are in the next section.
-Additionally, we require all of our suppliers to abide by our Supplier Code of Conduct which sets out what we need our suppliers to do to enable our relationship to continue.
-It includes a number of activities which will help to detect and eradicate slavery and human trafficking within their business that, in turn, provides assurance that our supply chains are free of slavery and human trafficking.
+Additionally, we require our suppliers to abide by our Supplier Code of Conduct.
+This includes several activities which will help to detect and eradicate slavery and human trafficking within their business.
+In turn, this provides assurance that our supply chains are free of slavery and human trafficking.

 Our due diligence processes and risk management processes